UMN-Kernel-Object/documentation/maize/vm-kernel-install.rst

     # If missing, ask an admin to run the command
     >> sudo usermod -a -G kvm,libvirt-qemu,libvirt myusername

-    # Set environment variable, consider addin this line to ~/.profile so
+    # Set environment variable, consider adding this line to ~/.profile so
     # it is set on each login
     >> export LIBVIRT_DEFAULT_URI=qemu:///session

-    # Copy Virtual Machine Image via kauffman's script; amounts to a
+    # Copy Virtual Machine Image via Kauffman's script; amounts to a
-    # virt-clone with some files / options
+    # virt-clone with some files and options
     >> ~kauffman/vm-shares/clone-vm.sh

     # Log in to Guest VM and experiment